davidpricedev/wandering-puzzler/README.md

   - will be redirected one step to left/right by angled wall
   - will move down diagonally if possible when obeying gravity - but only when sitting on top of another rock
   - can stop an arrow
+  - player can push the rock left/right if it can move into open space
 - Wall
   - stationary, static
 - Shrubbery